 Files can be downloaded in several ways depending on the context and needs:

 AdminProject’s file manager offers basic functionality in terms of moving, renaming and deleting files.
-Those options will appear when you hover over a filename.
+Those options will appear when you click on a “…” button on the right, next to each filename.

 This operation has been enhanced with soft-delete feature.
-It means that before a file (or a folder) actually gets deleted it will be held in the limbo for deleted files for 30 days.
-If you delete any file on AdminProject, you’ll be able to restore it for another month.
+It means that before a file (or a folder) actually gets deleted it will be still kept for 30 days.
+That’s right, if you delete any file on AdminProject, you’ll be able to restore it for another month.
 After that, the file will be removed permanently.

 Deleted files can be viewed and restored by the Owner and Administrators.
 Find Show deleted elements link and click to toggle the view of deleted files.
 They are marked as (deleted) and are placed in red rows.
 There is no such thing as Trash or Recycle Bin, the files are just hidden from users’ view in the same place they were before deletion.